rcbops/kubernetes-harbor/README.md

 This section explains how to create the development environment for developing the integration code for Harbor with Rackspace Managed Kubernetes Auth on Mac OSX.
 This uses your Docker/Docker Compose only because this is a local dev env.
 Integration with Kubernetes happens in [kubernetes-installer](https://github.com/rcbops/kubernetes-installer).

 Read the [Harbor](#harbor) section.
-Because master is unstable, all development happens in the [rackspace-mk8s-auth branch](https://github.com/rcbops/kubernetes-harbor/tree/rackspace-mk8s-auth) which is always based on an upstream stable release branch.
-The rackspace-mk8s-auth branch will need to be rebased onto newer Harbor stable branches as we upgrade to newer releases.
+Because master is unstable, all development happens in a rackspace-mk8s-auth-release-X.X.X branch which is always based on an upstream stable release branch.
+The rackspace-mk8s-auth-release-X.X.X branch will need to be [rebased onto a new upstream stable release branch](#rebase-onto-a-new-upstream-stable-release-branch) as we upgrade to newer releases.
 This is akin to the "vendor branch" pattern in Git.

 The only thing in the master branch is this section of the README just so it's easy to find.